 - Flannel: a wonderful option for cold nights, flannel keeps you warm and comfortable.
 It’s also soft and breathable.
 If you sleep hot, flannel PJs could be too hot for you to handle.
 If you prefer using comforters or duvets, avoid flannel.

-- Bamboo: When the fibers of this hearty plane are spun down and treated, they create a surprisingly soft, naturally wicking fabric.
+- Bamboo: The stem fibers of this hollow plant are spun to create a surprisingly soft, naturally wicking fabric.
 Bamboo is additionally hypoallergenic and will have antibacterial properties.

 - Wool: Known for keeping you warm in atmospheric condition, wool can even keep you cool on warm nights and forestall you from overheating.
 But do not overdo the layering.
 If you use thick comforters, avoid wool.

 Wintertime can be very confusing- it can be really cold while we sleep but can get hotter during the night due to the warmth from the mattress, from your comforter, and the excess layer of clothing you might wear.
 Livpure’s wide range of mattresses come with a cooling gel layer to cut down excess warmth coming from the mattress, perfectly suitable for Indian climates.
 The all-weather comforter by Livpure is suitable for AC as well as mildly cold weather.
 It is so soft and luxurious that you won’t need anything else this winter.
 Keep your bedroom clean, cool, and smelling fresh for amazing sleep quality.
 Control the light in the bedroom with blackout curtains.

 Sleep is dependent on many factors, and clothing is one of the most important ones.
 It not only controls your mood, it also controls your body’s circulation.
 Keeping your body comfortable while sleeping, along with your sleeping environment can be a leading factor of an amazing night’s sleep.
 Follow some simple rules to get a refreshing night of slumber and wake up fresh and energetic.